Conveyancing Cyprus Property

-Cypriot conveyancing solicitorWhen buying property in Cyprus, lawyers representing the vendor and the buyer carry out the legal work required, which is known as conveyancing.
-The process is fairly complicated and involves unravelling the legal jargon found in the Title Deeds, checking the background of the property, and various title searches.
+The conveyancing process is fairly complicated and involves unravelling the legal jargon found in the Title Deeds, checking the background of the property, and various title searches by the lawyer acting on behalf of the buyer.

 Title search